 The Mount Rishiri 16 Scenic Spots Stamp Rally

 The Mount Rishiri 16 Scenic Spots Stamp Rally is an enjoyable way to see Rishiri Island.
 There are 16 scenic spots on Rishiri Island and, at each, there is a commemorative rubber stamp that can be impressed on a sheet designed for it.

 The stamp rally was intended to be a way to encourage visitors to visit each of the sights.
 It can be enjoyed from the end of April until the end of October.

 Mt.
 Rishiri is also called "Rishiri Fuji" and depending on where you see it, it appears differently, something the local people refer to it as its 16 beautiful faces.
 The inspiration for this project stemmed from a desire to encourage visitors to experience the different views firsthand.

 Without further ado, let’s begin the stamp rally!

 Once there, impress the first stamp on your stamp sheet.

-The stamp sheets (200 yen per sheet) are sold at the Rishiri Island Station Algae Village Rishiri in the Kutsugata district in the western part of the island, and at the Rishiri Island Station by the Sea Oshidomari in the Oshidomari district in the northern part of the island.
+The stamp sheets (200 yen per sheet) are sold at the Rishiri Kaiso no Sato (Home of Seaweed) in the Kutsugata district in the western part of Rishiri Island, and at the Oshidomari Ferry Terminal in the northern part of the island.

 The sheets can be exchanged for prizes at both of these locations.
 It doesn’t matter at which place you bought the sheet; either is OK.